nearform/bioconductor.org/layouts/components/README.md

-# New components folder
+# Components folder

-The purpose of the new components folder is to house the new layouts.
-This folder serves as a centralized location for tracking edited files and identifying those that require updating.
+The purpose of the components folder is to store stand-alone components that can be included in pages, rather than full layouts.
+This folder serves as a centralized location for organizing and managing the components.

 ## Folder Structure

-The new components folder is organized in a hierarchical structure that facilitates efficient file management.
-Within this folder, each layout is stored as an individual file.
+The components folder is organized in a hierarchical structure that facilitates efficient file management.
+Within this folder, each component is stored as an individual file.

 ## Reference Update in HTML file

-To ensure proper referencing of files within the HTML files, it is necessary to update the file paths whenever a layout file is modified and placed within the new components folder.
-The following section outlines the process of changing the file references in the HTML files to /components/<file_name>.
+To ensure proper referencing of files within the HTML files, follow the steps below when creating and integrating components into the project:

-1. Identify the modified layout file:
+1. Create a new component file:

-   - When a layout file is edited and saved in the new components folder, take note of the file name.
+- When creating a new component, save it as an individual file within the components folder.

-2. Locate HTML files referencing the modified layout file:

-   - Search through the HTML files to find any instances where the modified layout file is referenced.

-3. Update the file reference:

-   - Replace the existing file path of the layout file with the new path /components/<file_name>.
-Ensure that the modified file name is accurately reflected in the updated reference.

-4. Repeat for all affected HTML files:

-   - If there are multiple HTML files referencing the modified layout file, repeat the reference update process for each file.

-5. Verify the changes:

-   - After updating the file references in the HTML files, verify that the modified layout file is correctly referenced as /components/<file_name>.
+2. Include the component in HTML files:

+- In the HTML files where you want to use the component, add the necessary code to include the component file.
+Remember to include the necessary path /components/<file_name>.

-6. Test the updated HTML files:
+3. Test the HTML files:

-   - Perform thorough testing to ensure that the HTML files function as intended with the updated file references.
+- Perform thorough testing to ensure that the HTML files function as intended with the newly added components.
 Check that all components are displayed correctly and that there are no broken links or missing resources.